 Title IX U.S. Department of Labor Educational Amendments of 1972 specifically prohibits discrimination on the basis of sex in education, programs and activities.
 Discrimination includes sexual harassment or sexual violence, such as rape, sexual assault, sexual battery and sexual coercion.
 Confidentiality will always be maintained insofar as it does not interfere with the College's legal obligation to investigate allegations of misconduct and the ability to take corrective action consistent with rights of due process.

-Anyone being harassed should report the incident immediately to the Vice President of Student Affairs/Campus Security.
+Anyone being harassed should report the incident immediately to the Vice President of Student Affairs and the Department of Campus Safety.

 Crime Prevention and Safety Education Programs